BanaipePT/SlenderGirls/README.md

 ## ABOUT

-This game is going to be based in the original version of **SlenderMan**.
-The key difference is that we'll be using the *"girls"* from the real story.
+This game is going to be based on the original version of **SlenderMan**.
+The key difference is that we'll be using the *"girls"* from the original story.

-To complete the level you have to find some **pieces of paper** that will tell you where to find **the key** used to open the exit door.
+To complete the level you would need to find some **pieces of paper** that will give clues on where to find **the key** used to open the gate door.

 Be careful not to encounter **the monster** while you're walking through the map!